Florrena/Web-Programming-Project/README.md

 ## In this week we're focusing on these:

-1. basket icon/shop(payment page) + tables inStock/bought products + customers //Viktor
+1. Basket icon/shop(payment page) + Tables inStock/purchased products + customers //Viktor

-2.log in/sign in page +adding members to the database //Ania give up cat for adoption page //Ania
+2. Login/sign in page + Adding members to the database //Ania Give up cat for adoption page //Ania

-3.contact form + table for info and customers //Janika
+3. Contact form + Table for info and customers //Janika

-4.form for ppl who adopt a cat + table for adopted and not adopted cats //Sahil
+4. Form for people who adopt a cat + Table for adopted and not adopted cats //Walid

 ## Features